mrbraiant/test-react/README.md

-## Hey there!
+# Hey there! :smile:
-### That's my studies of React that I've tryed to fetch some datas of open API and rendering in table and select.
+#### That's my studies of React that I've tryed to fetch some datas of open API and rendering in table and select.

 ## Requirements:
 - NPM Version: 5.6.0